 What public consultation occurred and did the public have a chance to comment on the designs?

-DBCA engaged with park users, key stakeholders and traditional owners over several years while planning this project.
+DBCA engaged with park users, key stakeholders and Traditional Owners over several years while planning this project.
 Feedback from visitor surveys also informed the department’s planning and vision for John Forrest National Park.

 The initial schematic designs were publicly released on 8 June 2022 and a period of public comment was open until 29 July 2022.
 Public comments were collated and provided to the consultant for consideration in the next phase of design.